aselshall/ai/README.md

 - Deadline maybe extended for [execused absences](#Execused-Absence-Policy)
 - Unexecused late submissions received after the deadline will incur a penalty of 20% per day of the total possible points
 - Once the solutions and grades are posted, late unexecused submissions will not be accepted, and a score of zero will be assigned

+## Project

+You will work in a group of 2 to 5 students to apply AI tools to a domain-specific engineering problem.
+You will share your findings with the class through a presentation and an exemplary notebook.
+Rubrics for class presentation and notebook will be posted on Canvas.
+Peer-review of presentations and providing peer-assessment using the peer-assessment form that will be posted on canvas consist part of your project grade.
+Due dates will be posted on Canvas.
+The project will be graded according to the following schedule project assessment plan.
+For more information check the [project assignment](https://aselshall.github.io/hw/project).

 ## Exam